In addition to our Zoom and in-person meetings, BGC members are also invited to view past recorded presentations at your leisure (password-protected):

 Members who are registered for 2024 will receive an invitation by email.
 To request or renew a membership or to arrange a guest pass, please refer to the Membership page.

-February 28, 2024: Zoom Event: : Topic to be Announced, hosted by the Pointe Claire Horticultural Society
+February 28, 2024: Zoom Event “Gardening Tricks”, presented by Master Gardener Robert Pavis, hosted by the Pointe Claire Horticultural Society

 Location: Virtual

 Please note that this Zoom event is hosted by the Pointe Claire Horticultural Society.
-Benefit from an additional session this month thanks to a reciprocal agreement we have with PCHS.
-Details to come.
+BGC members benefit from an additional talk this month thanks to a reciprocal agreement between BGC and PCHS.

 Members who are registered for 2024 will receive an invitation by email.
 To request or renew a membership or to arrange a guest pass, please refer to the Membership page.